biveeco/biveeco.github.io/README.md

 To update the icon, go through the [web app](https://realfavicongenerator.net/favicon/node_cli) and download the config files.
 Then update `source/assets/images/favicon-master-desktop.svg` with the new icon image.

+Due to bugs (?) in the script, margins and background color do not work in the 'desktop' images - the background is always output as opaque white.
+Make sure your master image has an opaque background, and use dedicated transparent images for the app icons as needed.

 ## Test:

 - `npm run test` will run linters.